gumslone/tehybug/tehybug/README.md

 Demo web configuration page: https://tehybug.com/tehybug/v1/html/demo.html

 ## Configuration first steps
-- Connect external sensor to the board 3,5mm audio jack connector.
+- Connect an external sensor to the board 3,5mm audio jack connector.
 - Connect the power supply to micro USB port
-- TeHyBug will boot, the led will turn blue and the logo will appear on the display (if display is available)
+- TeHyBug will boot, the LED will turn solid blue
 - Connect to a TeHyBug wifi network like the image below
 - <img src="https://github.com/gumslone/tehybug/blob/master/tehybug_co2_firmware/images/wifi.png?raw=true" width="600">
 - open http://192.168.4.1/ in your browser, and click the configuration button
 - <img src="https://github.com/gumslone/tehybug/blob/master/tehybug_co2_firmware/images/config.png?raw=true">
+- Provide credentials of your WIFI network and save them
+- If your credentials were correct, the TeHyBug WIFI network will disapear
+- TeHyBug will connect to your network and boot in a configuration mode with solid blue LED light
+- open with your browser http://tehybug.local/ and the configuration page should open. (if this didnt work.
+Find out the TeHyBug IP Addres from your router and open it with yoour browser)
+- Follow the instructions on the configuration page.